-1. Handle only loads within the capacity as shown on the Nameplate.
-This rating represents the maximum load that can be lifted.
-However, such factors as weak floors, uneven terrain, special load handling attachments, or loads having a high center of gravity can mean that the safe working load is less than the capacity.
+However, such factors as weak floors, uneven terrain, special load handling attachments, or loads having a high center of gravity can mean that the safe working load is less than the rated capacity.
 When such conditions exist, the operator must reduce the load so that the lift truck will remain stable.

-2. Handle only stable loads.
-A load can have unstable items that can easily shift and fall on someone.
-Do not handle a load if any loose part of it is above the load backrest or any part of the load is likely to fall.
+DO NOT handle a load if any loose part of it is above the load backrest or any part of the load is likely to fall.